Libr-AI/OpenFactVerification/docs/development_guide.md

 ### Prompt Optimization

 To optimize the prompt for a specific LLM, you can modify the prompt in `factcheck/utils/prompt/`.
-We will release a minimal test suite to evaluate the performance of the prompt in the future.
+After optimization, you can run our minimal test in `script/minimal_test.py`, you are also welcomed to add more test cases to the minimal test set in `script/minimal_test.json`.